crystallabs/event_handler/README.md

 ### Subclassing

-Event classes can be subclassed as usual with no restrictions:
+Event classes can be subclassed with no restrictions:

 ```crystal
 require "event_handler"